nakamingos/steggy-metadata-injector/README.md

 **What it does:**
 1. Prompts for an image file path
 2. Converts the image to PNG if necessary (supports JPEG, WebP, TIFF, BMP)
+3. Asks whether to enter stats manually or generate randomly
-3. Prompts for a stats range (default: 1-99, supports any range including negative values)
+4. If random: prompts for a stats range (default: 1-99, supports any range including negative values)
-4. If using default range, offers option to manually enter exact stat values
+5. If manual: prompts for exact values for Power/Strength, Speed/Agility, and Wisdom/Magic
-5. Prompts whether this is an honorary (affects embedded data format)
+6. Prompts whether this is an honorary (affects embedded data format)
-6. Generates random stats (Power/Strength, Speed/Agility, Wisdom/Magic) within the specified range, or uses manual values
 7. Embeds JSON metadata into the image using steganography
 7. Embeds JSON metadata into the image using steganography
 8. Creates an optimized PNG with `_steggy` suffix
 9. Generates SHA-256 hash of the output image
 10. Creates Data URIs in both base64 and hexadecimal formats
+11. Generates SHA-256 hash of the base64 Data URI
-11. Updates `metadata.json` and `URIHEX.json` files
+12. Updates `metadata.json` and `URIHEXSHA.json` files

 **File Naming Convention:**
 - Images should include `#N` in the filename (e.g., `Character Name #42.png`)